-Quarterly reports, also known as earnings reports, are documents required by the U.S. Securities and Exchange Commission (SEC) that provide investors with a look into the financial position of a publicly traded company.
+Quarterly reports, also known as earnings reports, are documents required by the U.S. Securities and Exchange Commission (SEC).
+They provide investors with a look into the financial position of a publicly traded company.
 As the name suggests, these reports are released every three months.

 In general, quarterly reports are accompanied by a 10-Q filing with the SEC.
 These filings are also required by the SEC on a quarterly basis.
-The 10-Q report provides more financial and operational details to investors than the standard earnings report.
+The 10-Q report provides more financial and operational details to investors than the standard earnings report press release.

 A recession is a financial event in which businesses contract due to a decline in economic activity.
 Recessions are often accompanied by reduced consumer spending, leading to a slowing of growth or decrease in product pricing.

 This is an important term to keep in mind when investing because the market has a tendency to be strongly correlated to economic activity.
-Therefore, when an economic recession takes place, values of stocks generally decline.
+When an economic recession takes place, the values of stocks generally decline.
 At this point, investors look for safe-haven investing options like gold and silver.

 52. Registered Investment Advisor (RIA)